algorithmsbooks/optimization/README.md

 * p.
 183: 0 above eq.
 10.43 should be in bold (thanks to Ross Alexander)
 * p.
 196: "If a linear program contains feasible points, it also contains at least one vertex" -> "If a linear program has a bounded solution, then it also contains at least one vertex."
 * p.
 208-209: mu should be lambda and polarity of constraint in dual form should be A^T lambda <= c, [see corrected pages](https://github.com/sisl/algforopt-errata/blob/master/p208-209.pdf) with additional explanation (thanks to Masha Itkina)
 * p.
+238: Fig 13.6: Half of the dots dropped to truly have a uniform projection plan
+* p.
 242: Change Morris-Mitchell Criterion list from {1,2,3,10,20,50,100} to {1,2,5,10,20,50,100}. (thanks to Stephan Milius)
 * p.
 254: Theta should be upright bold in sentence before eq.
 14.7 (thanks to Ross Alexander)
 * p.
 263: Change sidenote 8 to add " if $\lambda = 0$" and change "sufficiently large" to "positive". (thanks to Chris Peel)